The Guiding Principles of Digital Business Observability - a Look Inside Eckerson’s 2023 Report

 Combining IT and business data with multimodal analytics unlocks powerful new use cases and massive value potential, enabling both business and IT users to leverage data in new ways to make smarter decisions and drive value.

-4. Digital Business Observability Enables Diverse Use Cases
+3. Digital Business Observability Enables Diverse Use Cases

 - Marketing.
 Operational observability captures user behavior data via clickstream logs and website UX metrics, while analysts on the business side are databasing transaction records, survey results, and customer service tickets.

-Integrating marketing data from both IT systems and the business helps create a holistic view of customer and prospect engagement across platforms, giving marketers the insights they need to build maximally effective campaigns. - Customer Service.
+- Customer Service.
 ITOps engineers can use log and metric analytics to understand how customers are engaging on the organization’s digital platforms, including events that negatively impact the customer experience.
 On the business side, CX feedback comes from trends in customer purchasing, service tickets, and survey responses that are tracked in a BI database.

-A digital business observability program could integrate customer experience data from these two (usually siloed) sources and analyze it to measure customer satisfaction, predict churn, and support a strategic approach to customer retention.
+A digital business observability program could integrate customer experience data from these two (usually siloed) sources and analyze it to measure customer satisfaction, predict churn, and support a strategic approach to customer retention. - Product Design.
+Product teams can use digital business observability to build more satisfying digital experiences for customers.
+For example, a website designer might work with ITOps to analyze traffic and clickstream data, then use that feedback to improve navigation paths, introduce new website features, or optimize the customer journey.

-5. Successful Digital Business Observability Initiatives Depend on People, Processes, and Technology
+4. Successful Digital Business Observability Initiatives Depend on People, Processes, and Technology

 Despite the importance of technologies like multimodal analytics and scalable cloud infrastructure, a digital business observability program also depends on people and processes for its success.
+To increase the odds of success for your digital business observability program, consider the following:

-- Define your use cases.
+- Define business use cases.
 Interview team members to identify opportunities where IT and business data should be integrated.
 Create a list of potential use cases and prioritize them based on feasibility and cost/benefit.

-- Consider new architectural approaches.
+- Research new architectural approaches.
 Technological requirements for a successful digital business observability program include scalable data storage, high-efficiency data processing, and multimodal analytics capabilities.
 Your team may need to find a new tool that enables multimodal analytics on multi-structured IT and business data.

-ChaosSearch is a cloud data platform that deploys proprietary high-compression data indexing technology on top of cost-effective public cloud storage (ie. AWS S3 and GCP), rendering our customer’s data fully searchable and enabling data analytics with existing BI tools via open APIs.
+ChaosSearch is a SaaS data platform that deploys proprietary high-compression data indexing technology on top of cost-effective public cloud storage (ie. AWS S3 and GCP), rendering our customer’s data fully searchable and enabling data analytics with existing BI tools via open APIs.

 Our platform brings IT and business data together, breaking down silos and delivering multimodal capabilities (search, query, and model) that unlock new cloud-native observability and security operations use cases, as well as deeper application insights.